tsiddiquea/network-traffic-analyzer/README.md

 192.168.1.200 → 50 packets
 ```

 ## Performance Characteristics

-* Efficient packet processing pipeline
+* Efficient packet iteration using Scapy packet reader
-* Lightweight memory footprint suitable for local forensic analysis
+* Lightweight memory footprint suitable for local analysis environments
-* Modular detection design enables scaling
+* Detection logic designed for clarity and extensibility
-* Fast execution on medium-size PCAP datasets
+* Fast report generation even on large traffic datasets

-## Security & Ethical Use
+## Security and Ethical Usage

-This project is designed strictly for:
+This project is intended strictly for:

 * Cybersecurity education
-* Digital forensics practice
+* Network defense training
-* Threat detection research
+* Digital forensics research
-* Defensive security engineering learning
+* Security tool development practice

-It must be used only in authorized environments and controlled lab settings.
+It must only be used on authorized datasets and controlled laboratory environments.

-## Learning Outcomes
+## Learning Outcomes Demonstrated

-This project demonstrates strong competencies in:
+Through this project the following competencies are showcased:

-* Network packet analysis
+* Network protocol inspection
-* Threat hunting methodology
+* Threat behaviour modeling
-* Digital forensic workflow design
+* Packet-level forensic reasoning
-* Security detection engineering
+* Secure system analysis mindset
-* Python-based cybersecurity tool development
+* Modular cybersecurity tool engineering
-* Realistic attack simulation techniques
+* Traffic intelligence extraction techniques

 ## Author

-Developed as part of a practical cybersecurity research initiative focused on building real-world defensive security tools and analysis frameworks.
+Developed as part of a practical cybersecurity engineering initiative focused on network threat detection and incident analysis skills.

 ## License

-This project is released for educational and research purposes.
+This project is released for academic and research use.
-Users are responsible for ethical and lawful usage.
+Users are responsible for ensuring ethical and lawful application.